nhuang37/finegrain_expressivity_GNN/README.md

 ## Q1:
 - ```distance_preservation/Finegrain_MPNN_evaluation.ipynb```: experiments comparing graph distance using our metrics and MPNN embedding distances, using simulated SBM graphs and real-world benchmark graphs from TUDataset
+- ```distance_preservation/distance.py```: code to compute Prokhorov distance/Wasserstein distance using our metrics on Iterated Degree Measures

 ## Q2:
 - ```GNN_untrained/```: experiments demonstrate the surprising effectiveness of untrained MPNNs compared to their trained counterparts